perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

 <img src="https://github.com/perturbo-code/perturbo-workshop-2023/blob/main/Hands-on4/images/output_velocity_field_curve.png" alt="output_velocity_field_curve" width="600"/>

 In this plot we can see a slight dip in the drift velocity at E=1400V/cm indicating the onset of the Gunn effect.
+However, we also see a negative velocity at E=1600V/cm.

-However, as has been mentioned multiple times, what we have just done is a very simplified calculation.
+As has been mentioned multiple times, what we have just done is a very simplified calculation.
 The above result is therefore not particularly accurate.
-This can be seen by plotting the average occupation against energy as shown below
+This can be seen even more clearly by plotting the average occupation against energy as shown below

 <img src="https://github.com/perturbo-code/perturbo-workshop-2023/blob/main/Hands-on4/images/occupations.png" alt="occupation_curve_simple" width="600"/>